bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 For example:

-- Lifting an Object:
+Lifting an Object:

 If you lift an object, you’re adding energy (gravitational potential energy) to it from an external source (your muscles).
 Energy flows into the object, making this an open system.

-- Pushing an Object:
+Pushing an Object:

 When you push a cart, you transfer kinetic energy from yourself to the cart, again making it an open system since energy enters the system.

-In summary, unless we ensure no energy or matter enters or exits (by isolating it from external forces and influences), we’re dealing with an open system.
+unless we ensure no energy or matter enters or exits (by isolating it from external forces and influences), we’re dealing with an open system.

 An example of a closed system is a sealed, insulated thermos bottle with hot coffee inside:

-1. Energy Exchange:
+Energy Exchange:

 While energy can be exchanged within the coffee (heat moves between the hot coffee and the cooler air trapped inside), the thermos is designed to prevent any energy from escaping to the outside environment.
 It’s insulated, so heat loss is minimal, and it’s sealed, preventing mass transfer.

-2. No Matter Exchange:
+No Matter Exchange:

 Since the thermos is closed, no matter (coffee, steam, or air) enters or leaves.

 However, over long periods, even a thermos isn't perfectly closed, as it will eventually lose heat.
 In theory, a perfectly closed system would prevent all energy and mass exchange with its surroundings indefinitely, but in practical terms, this example approximates a closed system well enough for most applications.

-Other examples in physics include:

-- Gas in a sealed, rigid container where no heat or particles can escape.
-- Idealized physics problems, like a perfectly isolated system of particles in space.

 These closed systems help us study internal energy exchanges without external influences.

-An electronic circuit is typically considered an open system because it exchanges energy with its surroundings:
+An electronic circuit is considered an open system because it exchanges energy with its surroundings:

-1. Energy Exchange:
+Energy Exchange:

 Electronic circuits often require an external power source (like a battery or power supply) that provides electrical energy.
 This energy flows into the circuit, powering components, and eventually dissipates as heat, light, or other forms, meaning energy is constantly moving in and out of the system.

 Draw a diagram for this concept.

-2. Interaction with Environment:
+Interaction with Environment:

 Circuits also interact with the environment through electromagnetic fields, heat dissipation, and sometimes even signal transmission, making it difficult to isolate them completely.